npm Feed Widget for Website. Free, Live - Poper

 From npm to your site

-Your npm reviews.
-Now on your own domain.
+Your npm feed, now on your domain.

 npmjs.com